 Inlays and onlays are custom restorations used to repair molars that have suffered damage or decay that is too extensive to repair with a filling, but not extensive enough to warrant a dental crown.
 They are fully customized in terms of shape and color to achieve a precise fit within your tooth, and provide a natural appearance.
 Drs.
-Donald H. Ross and Neal Shah will assess your smile to determine which restorative treatment is best for your needs.
+Donald H. Ross, Dr. David Kim and Neal Shah will assess your smile to determine which restorative treatment is best for your needs.
 Contact Feather Touch Dental Care to learn more about dental inlays and onlays placed at our Atlanta, GA, office.

 Inlays and Onlays vs. Dental Crowns